mongodb/docs/source/includes/list-table-restore-options-page-two.rst

        - :guilabel:`Individual DB Files`: Transmits MongoDB data files produced by |mms| Backup directly to the target directory.
-The individual database files are faster for |backup| to construct but require additional file space on the destination server.
 The data *is* compressed during transmission.

        - :guilabel:`Archive (tar.gz)`: Delivers database files in a single
-         ``tar.gz`` file you must extract before reconstructing databases.
+         ``tar.gz`` file that you must extract before reconstructing databases.
+         With :guilabel:`Archive (tar.gz)` delivery, you need sufficient space on the destination server for the archive *and* the extracted files.

    * - :guilabel:`SCP Host`